 Income taxes.
 VistaPrint Limited is a Bermuda based company.
 Bermuda does not currently impose any tax computed on profits or income, which results in a zero tax liability for our profits recorded in Bermuda.
-VistaPrint Limited has operating subsidiaries in the Netherlands, Canada, Jamaica, Spain and the United States.
+VistaPrint Limited has operating subsidiaries in the Netherlands, Canada, Jamaica, Spain, Switzerland and the United States.
 VistaPrint Limited has entered into service and related agreements, which we also refer to as transfer pricing agreements, with each of these operating subsidiaries.
 These agreements effectively result in VistaPrint Limited paying each of these subsidiaries for its costs plus a fixed mark-up on these costs.
 The Jamaican subsidiary is located in a tax free zone, so its tax rate is zero.
-Our Dutch, Canadian, Spanish and United States subsidiaries are each located in jurisdictions that tax profits and, accordingly, regardless of our consolidated results of operations, each of these subsidiaries have paid and will continue to pay taxes in their respective jurisdictions.
+Our Dutch, Canadian, Spanish, Swiss and American subsidiaries are each located in jurisdictions that tax profits and, accordingly, regardless of our consolidated results of operations, these subsidiaries will each pay taxes in their respective jurisdictions.